bmaunde/guidelines/connector-integration-guide.md

 Before using the Connector, the following information will need to be registered:

 - user’s information

-<![if !supportLists]>· <![endif]>user’s systems to be integrated.
+- user’s systems to be integrated.

-<![if !supportLists]>· <![endif]>routing information regarding the source and target systems
+- routing information regarding the source and target systems

-<![if !supportLists]>· <![endif]>receiving APIs in the target system – note that only REST based APIs are supported
+- receiving APIs in the target system – note that only REST based APIs are supported

-<![if !supportLists]>· <![endif]>authentication details for all – note that only BASIC, Token, and OAuth 2 are the only supported authentication methods
+- authentication details for all – note that only BASIC, Token, and OAuth 2 are the only supported authentication methods

-The system and routing information is used by the sending system to identify itself, and to indicate the target system.

-After registration, OAuth authentical credentials are provided for use by source systems to send requests to the Connector.
+Upon registration, OAuth authentica credentials are provided for use by source systems to send requests to the Connector.

 Data Integration API